YohanaJ/Crops/README.md

 ## Data Preprocessing:
 Conducted in Google Colab using Python.
+The workflow begins with preprocessing raw datasets to prepare them for analysis.
+This involves cleaning, filtering, and transforming data to ensure quality and consistency.
 ## Data Analysis:
 Performed in R, focusing on statistical analysis and visualization as detailed in the paper.

-The workflow begins with preprocessing raw datasets to prepare them for analysis.
-This involves cleaning, filtering, and transforming data to ensure quality and consistency.
-The preprocessed data is then analyzed to generate insights and visualizations presented in the paper.
+The preprocessed data is analyzed to generate insights and visualizations presented in the paper.

 ## Requirements
 #### Python (Google Colab)